BLSQ/iaso/README.md

 ------------

 The few translation for the Django side (login and reset password email etc..) are separated from the test.
-We only translate the tempalte for now not the python code (string on model or admin).
+We only translate the template for now not the python code (string on model or admin).

 When modifying or adding new strings to translate, use the following command to